Travel The Parks

 National Park Packing List Clothing Essentials

-Rain Gear-I would suggest good weather gear if you plan to spend any time outdoors.
+Rain Jacket + Pants (Lightweight, Packable)Weatherproof armor for sudden downpours.
+I would suggest good weather gear if you plan to spend any time outdoors.
 Because we fish competitively regularly, we both brought our Columbia rain gear.
 Rain Jackets in Men’s and Women’s and Rain Pants in Men’s and Women’s.
-For chilly days, I pack a lightweight rain jacket that can be layered for extra warmth.
+For chilly days, I layer a lightweight rain jacket for extra warmth.
+Look for pit zips (for airflow) and sealed seams.
+Fold them tiny when the sun comes out.

 Convertible Hiking PantsWomen’s and Men’s are perfect for all-day hikes zip-off legs allow you to go from pants to shorts almost instantly.
 Breathable Omni-Wick technology hastens moisture from the skin into the fabric where it spreads across the surface quickly, evaporating—keeping you cool and your clothing dry.
 These are important when the mornings are cool and the afternoons are rather warm.
 UPF 50 to help block and shield from UVA and UVB sun rays.

-Hooded Long-Sleeve shirt- we have a vast collection of these for fishing.
+: Hooded Shirt (Moisture-Wicking, UPF 50+) Sunshield + rain-ready.
+The hood adds extra neck/ear protection when the weather flips.
+Pair with layers for warmth or breathability.
+We have a vast collection of these for fishing.
 The moisture-wicking fabric is breathable, lightweight, and quick-drying.
 The Columbia Omni-Shade sun-protection technology and fabric that has been engineered to block UVA and UVB rays to help prevent sunburn.
 They are a wonderful addition to travel to the parks and should be part of any packing list.

 Fleece jacket and other camping items against a mountain background